MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/data-lake-store.md

 ### Install the npm module

-Use npm to install the Azure Data Lake Store modules for Node.js
+Use npm to install the Azure Data Lake Store modules for JavaScript

 ```bash
 npm install azure-arm-datalake-store